-- 16. In August 2011, Trustees were sold \$1.2 - \$1.5 billion (in three extremely large commitments, each between \$400 and \$500 million) in Black Box fund of hedge funds vehicles.
-Reflecting what Trustees had been told, KRS' Chief Investment Officer ("CIO") announced that these investments were "Absolute Return" assets, an "absolute return strategy" which would "reduce volatility" ... [get KRS to an expected rate of return of 7.75% ... [and which] lowers our risk."
-According to KRS' investment advisor RVK, Trustees had decided on the "most effective asset allocation strategies for each pension and insurance plan ... in order to lower risk, control the level of illiquidity in the portfolios and generate a return expected to exceed the actuarial assumed rate of return 7.75%" [and] "with new allocations to the ... absolute return buckets ... going forward the portfolio is more diversified than ever." - 17.
-These unsuitable "investments" did not lower risk, reduce illiquidity, or generate sufficient returns to enable KRS to even approach, let alone exceed, the assumed rate of 7.75% on an on-going basis.
-They did generate excessive fees for those Hedge Fund Sellers, poor returns and ultimately losses for the Funds, in the end damaging KRS and Kentucky taxpayers.
+In August 2011, Trustees were sold \$1.2 - \$1.5 billion (in three 19.

+extremely large commitments, each between \$400 and \$500 million) in Black Box fund of hedge funds vehicles.
+Reflecting what Trustees had been told, KRS' Chief Investment Officer ("CIO") announced that these investments were "Absolute Return" assets, an "absolute return strategy" which would "reduce volatility" ... [get KRS to] an expected rate of return of 7.75% ... [and which] lowers our risk."
+According to KRS' investment advisor RVK, Trustees had decided on the "most effective asset allocation strategies for each pension and insurance plan ... in order to lower risk, control the level of illiquidity in the portfolios and generate a return expected to exceed the actuarial assumed rate of return 7.75%" [and] "with new allocations to the ... absolute return buckets ... going forward the portfolio is more diversified than ever."
+These unsuitable "investments" did not lower risk, reduce illiquidity, 20.

+or generate sufficient returns to enable KRS to even approach, let alone exceed, the assumed rate of 7.75% on an ongoing basis.
+They did generate excessive fees for those Hedge Fund Sellers and poor returns in the end damaging the Commonwealth.

-- 18. These funds of hedge funds Black Boxes were sold to KRS by sophisticated, high-powered financial firms, headquartered in Wall Street and Los Angeles and operating all over the world: KKR, KKR/Prisma, Blackstone and PAAMCO (each defined below in Section III, collectively referred to as the "Hedge Fund Sellers"9).
+21. These funds of hedge funds Black Boxes were sold to KRS by sophisticated, high-powered financial firms, headquartered in Wall Street and Los Angeles and operating all over the world: KKR, KKR/Prisma, Blackstone and PAAMCO (each defined below in Section III, collectively referred to as the "Hedge Fund Sellers").
 Each of these firms targeted underfunded public pension funds like KRS.
 To them, KRS was a potential buyer of the exotic, high-fee and high profit hedge fund vehicles they sold.
-The Hedge Fund Sellers nicknamed these vehicles the "Daniel Boone Fund," "Henry Clay Fund," and "Newport Colonels Fund" ("Colonels" Fund") because they were specially designed and created for Kentucky. - 19.
-These funds of hedge funds were extremely high-risk, secretive, opaque, high-fee and illiquid vehicles.
+The Hedge Fund Sellers nicknamed these vehicles the "Daniel Boone Fund," "Henry Clay Fund," and "Newport Colonels Fund" ("Colonels Fund") because they were specially designed and created for Kentucky.

+22. These funds of hedge funds were extremely high-risk, secretive, opaque, high-fee and illiquid vehicles.
 They were the largest, single one time "investments" (individually or collectively of one asset class) ever made by KRS.
-Trustees took this gamble even though these "Black Boxes" had no prior history of investment performance, and, because of their secrecy, were impossible for Trustees to properly monitor, accurately value or even calculate the total fee burden.
+Trustees took this gamble even though these "Black Boxes" had no prior history of investment performance, and, because of their secrecy, were impossible for Trustees

-9 "Hedge Fund Sellers" as used in this Complaint means KKR, Kravis, Roberts, Prisma, Reddy, Blackstone, Schwarzman, PAAMCO and Buchan for all periods after 2011 and refers to Prisma, Reddy, Blackstone, Schwarzman, PAAMCO and Buchan for periods prior to 2012.
+&lt;sup>8 "Hedge Fund Sellers" as used in this Complaint means KKR, Kravis, Roberts, Prisma, Reddy, Blackstone, Schwarzman, PAAMCO and Buchan for all periods after 2011 and refers to Prisma, Reddy, Blackstone, Schwarzman, PAAMCO and Buchan for periods prior to 2012.
 It should be understood that events prior to 2012 are at this point only alleged to be the responsibility of KKR, Kravis or Roberts to the extent KKR may have acquired the liabilities of Prisma upon its acquisition of Prisma.